Urgent action needed to tackle climate change’s ‘silent killer’: heatwaves16/07/2019 - by the IFRC

 A new resource launched today in New York will help cities prepare for heatwaves – extreme weather events that are among the world’s deadliest types of natural hazard.

 Speaking at UN headquarters in New York, the IFRC President Francesco Rocca, said: “Heatwaves are one of the deadliest natural hazards facing humanity, and the threat they pose will only become more serious and more widespread as the climate crisis continues.

 “However, the good news is that heatwaves are also predictable and preventable.
 The actions that authorities can take to save lives and significantly reduce suffering are simple and affordable.”

-The new Heatwave Guide for Cities from the Red Cross Red Crescent Climate Centre offers urban planners and city authorities an authoritative summary of the actions they can take to reduce the danger of heatwaves, which are defined as a period of time when temperatures, or temperature in combination with other factors, are unusually high and hazardous to human health and well-being.
+The new Heatwave Guide for Cities from the Red Cross Red Crescent Climate Centre offers urban planners and city officials an authoritative summary of the actions they can take to reduce the danger of heatwaves, which are defined as a period of time when temperatures, or temperature in combination with other factors, are unusually high and hazardous to human health and well-being.

 Seventeen of the 18 warmest years in the global temperature record have occurred since 2001.

 Several serious heatwaves have killed tens of thousands of people worldwide during this period, including the 2015 heatwave in India that killed around 2,500 people, and the 2003 heatwave across Europe that lead to more than 70,000 deaths.

 The people at greatest risk of heatwaves tend to be those with pre-existing vulnerabilities, including elderly people, very young children, pregnant women, those with medical conditions, and people who are socially isolated.

 “Heatwaves are silent killers because they take the lives of people who are already vulnerable,” said Rocca.
 “It’s vital that everyone knows how to prepare for them and limit their impact.”